vircadia/vircadia-web/README.md

 # Vircadia Web

+## ⚠️ Early Developer Alpha ⚠️
+### The Vircadia web client is in Early Developer Alpha!
+There will be unimplemented features and bugs.
+***Please take a moment to check the list of issues and file an issue if one does not exist already.
+If you are able, please try to implement a feature or fix a bug yourself!
+The metaverse appreciates your assistance. 🙏***

-Vircadia Web (*codename Aether*) is a web based client for accessing virtual worlds.
+Vircadia Web (*codename Aether*) is an open source metaverse web client for accessing virtual worlds.

+## Compatibility

+This interface is tested and validated for the following browser platforms:
+* Mobile, Tablet, Desktop
+    * Chromium (Chrome, Brave, etc.)
+    * Webkit (Safari)
+    * Gecko (Firefox)
+* XR on Android *(COMING SOON!)*
+    * Quest 2/Quest Pro
+    * Pico 4
+    * Vive Focus 3

 ## Project Setup